cucumber/cucumber-jvm/java8/README.md

 Cucumber Java8
 ==============

-Provides annotation based step definitions.
+Provides lambda based step definitions.
 To use add the `cucumber-java8` dependency to your pom.xml:

 ```xml
 <dependencies>